Rajat-Rulaniya/Password-Manager/README.md

 Made by using Python Tkinter

 # Cool Features
-After adding data, The password is automatically get copied to clipboard.
+1.After adding data, The password is automatically get copied to clipboard.

+2. It has a button to auto generate a random password.